mortenson/psalm-plugin-drupal/README.md

 source is available, but it can't be resold without my (Samuel Mortenson's) permission.
 I haven't licensed things this way before, but know that Security projects are often quickly turned into products.
-I want this to be free for all Drupal users and not turned into some "premium" SAST nonsense.
-If you are have questions about the license or think you have a legitimate case to resell, contact me (my email is linked at https://mortenson.coffee).
+I want this to be free for all Drupal users and not turned into some "premium" SAST product.
+If you have questions about the license or think you have a legitimate case to resell, contact me (my email is linked at https://mortenson.coffee).

 [weirdan/codeception-psalm-module]: https://github.com/weirdan/codeception-psalm-module